ShaXDB/discord-v14-basic-guard-bot/README.md

 • .trustedusers -> to get a list with Trusted Users.

 Note: If You Want To Change Procces Title or Bot Status if config not working Please Edit ready.js

+!
+Will be Updated To Latest Version in 30.09.2024 !